 What is the neural tube?

 The neural tube develops along Baby‘s tiny little back during the first few weeks after conception, and generally closes sometime during Week 6.
-The neural tube forms the basis for what eventually will become his brain, spinal cord, and entire central nervous system.
+The neural tube forms the basis for what eventually will become her brain, spinal cord, and entire central nervous system.

 Why is folate so important?

 Folate, known as folic acid in its synthetic form, is part of the B-vitamin group, and helps facilitate the growth of new cells.
 Folate is also critical to help the neural tube close, which then begins the proper central nervous system development.
 If the neural tube doesn’t completely close, a baby could develop a serious complication, known as a neural tube defect (NTD).
 The impacts of different neural tube defects vary greatly, but most are quite serious.
 The importance of folate in preventing neural tube defects is so great that the United States now requires bread and other grains to be fortified with the nutrient.